At a Glance

 Your new role

-- Deliver harm-reduction advice, guidance and education, including delivery programme, brief and extended recovery interventions, blood-borne virus intervention, overdose prevention, including naloxone programmes.
+You will deliver harm-reduction advice, guidance, and education, including delivery programmes, brief and extended recovery interventions, blood-borne virus intervention, and overdose prevention, including naloxone programmes.

 What you'll need to succeed